Response to Intervention in Mathematics

 Principles of Response to Intervention

-The foundational and largest portion of the triangle (tier 1) represents the instruction that should be used with all students—instruction based on high-quality mathematics curriculum and instructional practices (i.e., manipulatives, conceptual emphasis, etc.) and on assessments.
+The foundational and largest portion of the triangle (Tier 1) represents the instruction that should be used with all students—instruction based on high-quality mathematics curriculum and instructional practices (i.e., manipulatives, conceptual emphasis, etc.) and on assessments.
+At tier 1, a balanced set of different assessments should be used to monitor progress and allow all students to demonstrate the knowledge and skills expected by grade-level standards.

-Tier 2 represents students who did not reach the level of achievement expected during tier 1 activities but are not yet considered as needing special education services.
-Students in tier 2 should receive additional targeted instruction (interventions) using more explicit instruction with systematic teaching of critical skills, more intensive and frequent instructional opportunities, and more supportive and precise prompts to students (Torgesen, 2002).
+Tier 2 represents students who did not reach the level of achievement expected during tier 1 activities.
+Students in tier 2 should receive additional targeted instruction (interventions) using more intensive and frequent instructional opportunities and more supportive and precise prompts to students (Torgesen, 2002) in order to support students with major grade-level concepts.
+If further assessment such as diagnostic interviews reveals favorable progress, the students are weaned from the extra intervention.

 If challenges and struggles still exist, the interventions can be adjusted or, in rare cases, the students are referred to the next tier of support.
 Tier 3 is for students who need more intensive levels of assistance, which may include comprehensive mathematics instruction or a referral for special education evaluation or special education services.